pranaybinju/maps_blog/blogs/2018/upgrade-rails.md

 sys  0m0.089s
 ```

-As compared to zeus, spring server starts in the background and the server starts when we run our first command with spring. you can check spring server using the following command
+As compared to zeus, spring server starts in the background and the server starts when we run our first command with spring.
+You may check spring server using the following command

 ```
 rails_app $ ps aux | grep spring